HPENetworking/scriptsonly/OpenSwitch/leafspine-ops/README.md

 create.sh script has created hosts file that describes your virtual topology for Ansible.

-First step is to ensure switches hostnames match names you have specified in create.sh scripts and which are reflected in generated hosts file.
+This demo is based on switch and bgp Ansible roles prepared by Nohguchi, Kei <kei.nohguchi@hpe.com> (Thanks!).
+Those are under review to be accepted in ops-ansible project as official roles.

-Second step is to define your logical topology model.
+First step is to define your logical topology model.
 In order for Ansible to have information about your desired logical topology you need to describe it in vars/topology.yml file.
 You are listing switches there (identified by hostname) and in YAML structure define their AS number, interfaces and associated IP addresses.
 In future I would like to provide script to automatically create this initial topology model (it helps with model by automatically assigning AS numbers and IPs in incrementing fashion - good for initial document, but afterwards is better to stick with resulting file to prevent potential unnecessary readresing etc.)

-Third step is to configure inter-switch L3 interfaces - setting ports up and configuring IP address.

-Fourth step is to configure BGP - this is not yet available.
+Now you are ready to build your fabric.

 Execute Playbook to build fabric.
-Currently it will call Playbooks to set hostnames and setup interfaces.

     ansible-playbook -i hosts build-fabric.yml

+Now you may want to check that your peering is correctly estabilished (means check not only configuration, but actual control plane state).
+There is playbook to do just that and report state of BGP neighbors.

+    ansible-playbook -i hosts test-fabric.yml

+## How to demo

+Here is example workflow to demo OpenSwitch, Ansible, ops-ansible roles and desired state principles.

+Source Ansible environment variable
+    . envrc

+Create virtual network
+    ./create.sh

+Wait a moment and execute Playbook to test connectivity and print OpenSwitch version
+    ansible-playbook -i hosts test-connection.yml

+Connect to one of devices directly and show that configuration is empty docker exec -ti leaf1 vtysh
+    switch# show run
+    Current configuration:
+    !
+    !
+    !
+    !
+    !
+    vlan 1
+        no shutdown
+    switch# exit

+Make your fabric come to your desired state
+    ansible-playbook -i hosts build-fabric.yml

+Test all peering are in Estabilished state (if not you might just wait for BGP to catch up a re-run)
+    ansible-playbook -i hosts test-fabric.yml

+Connect to one of switches and misconfigure remote-as of one of neighbors
+    docker exec -ti leaf1 vtysh
+    leaf1# show run
+    Current configuration:
+    !
+    hostname leaf1
+    !
+    !
+    !
+    !
+    router bgp 65001
+         bgp router-id 192.168.0.1
+         network 192.168.0.1/32
+         neighbor 10.1.0.2 remote-as 65101
+         neighbor 10.2.0.2 remote-as 65102
+    !
+    vlan 1
+        no shutdown
+    interface 1
+        no shutdown
+        ip address 10.1.0.1/30
+    interface 2
+        no shutdown
+        ip address 10.2.0.1/30
+    interface loopback 1
+        ip address 192.168.0.1/32

+    leaf1# conf t
+    leaf1(config)# router bgp 65001
+    leaf1(config-router)# neighbor 10.1.0.2 remote-as 65999
+    leaf1(config-router)# end
+    leaf1# exit

+Re-run testing Playbook to show that there are non-estabilished peers
+    ansible-playbook -i hosts test-fabric.yml
+    ...
+    TASK [Report switches with failed neighbors] ***********************************
+    skipping: [spine2] => (item=Peering to 10.2.0.1 is Established
+    )
+    skipping: [spine2] => (item=Peering to 10.2.1.1 is Established
+    )
+    failed: [spine1] (item=Peering to 10.1.0.1 is Idle
+    ) => {"failed": true, "item": "Peering to 10.1.0.1 is Idle\n", "msg": "Peering to 10.1.0.1 is Idle\n"}
+    skipping: [spine1] => (item=Peering to 10.1.1.1 is Established
+    )
+    skipping: [spine1] => (item=Peering to 10.1.2.1 is Established
+    )
+    skipping: [spine1] => (item=Peering to 10.1.3.1 is Established
+    )
+    skipping: [spine2] => (item=Peering to 10.2.2.1 is Established
+    )
+    skipUkazat, ze mame vsechno znova nahore (muze to az minutu trvat, nez se BGP zase spoji, tak kdyztak ukazat v jakem je aktualping: [leaf2] => (item=Peering to 10.1.1.2 is Established
+    )
+    skipping: [leaf2] => (item=Peering to 10.2.1.2 is Established
+    )
+    skipping: [leaf3] => (item=Peering to 10.1.2.2 is Established
+    )
+    skipping: [leaf3] => (item=Peering to 10.2.2.2 is Established
+    )
+    skipping: [spine2] => (item=Peering to 10.2.3.1 is Established
+    )
+    skipping: [leaf4] => (item=Peering to 10.1.3.2 is Established
+    )
+    failed: [leaf1] (item=Peering to 10.1.0.2 is Deleted
+    ) => {"failed": true, "item": "Peering to 10.1.0.2 is Deleted\n", "msg": "Peering to 10.1.0.2 is Deleted\n"}
+    skipping: [leaf4] => (item=Peering to 10.2.3.2 is Established
+    )
+    skipping: [leaf1] => (item=Peering to 10.2.0.2 is Established
+    )

+Re-rub build-fabric Playbook to put network into desired state again
+    ansible-playbook -i hosts build-fabric.yml

+You can check switch configuration was repaired
+    docker exec -ti leaf1 vtysh
+    leaf1# show run

+You can re-run testing playbook to make sure all neighbours are in Estabilished state (please note that this might take a while)
+    ansible-playbook -i hosts test-fabric.yml

 ## Roadmap

 I will try to add Ansible Playbook example to do automated BGP-based L3 fabric setup.
 My plan is the following:
 * Create script to generate topology file for Ansible.
 You will input parameters such as Leaf-Spine interlinks starting IP addresses, starting BGP AS number for Leafs, starting BGP AS number for spines, starting port number for leaf-spine connections etc. Based on this and hosts file generated by create.sh script will generate fabric topology described as YAML file to be consumed by Ansible playbook
-* Add BGP configuration Playbook
-* Add testing Playbooks to check pings, peering and other network state information

 Also at some point I would like to look into setting up real fabric with zero touch provisioning (DHCP server with reservations, web server for accessing OS binary etc.) + generating hosts file for Ansible.

-# Contact information

-Author and maintainer: Tomas Kubica, tomas.kubica@hpe.com